tomsWebConsulting/twcsl/v7.1/Section/Gallery/Gallery Section Right Arrow Auto Click/README.md

 ## Notes

-This effect is not active in SS Preview to test it use [private browsing][8].
+This effect is not active in Sqparespace Preview to test it use [private browsing][8].

 ## Make a Donation